BC Marine Trails Code of Conduct

 Proper campfire: below high-tide line, driftwood no larger than width of wrist (no upland foraging)

-The pocket version of the BC Marine Trail Code of Conduct:
+The quick summary video of the BC Marine Trail Code of Conduct:

 The Code of Conduct was built with stakeholder consideration, FN engagement and extensive research on recreational ecology.
-BCMT recently created an online classroom around the Code, which will go live via SKILS this spring.
+BCMT recently created an online classroom around the Code, which is live now and available here: CoC education course.
 The free resource will be provided to future guides, outdoor education schools and recreationists in hopes of raising awareness on what respectful and sustainable coastal recreation looks like.

 Seven locations along the BC Coast have been equipped with Code of Conduct signage, and BC Marine Trails is working with regional, provincial, and national parks to extend their reach.